Disk performance overview

 2. Look at the Processes tab.
 Sort by Disk to see which apps or services are using the drive the most.

 3. Watch for patterns.
 If the spike fades after a few minutes, it may be an update or scan.
-If it stays pinned, you likely need deeper troubleshooting.
+If it stays pinned, you likely need deeper troubleshooting in the full Windows 11 guide.

 Browser and background activity contributing to high disk usage on Windows